 Mushroom Powder and Other Mushroom Supplements

-It’s not easy to get a large amount of mushrooms in your body without eating different types with every single meal.
+It’s not easy to get a large number of mushrooms in your body without eating different types with every single meal.
 Mushroom supplements can help you benefit from the extraordinary advantages of mushrooms in a concentrated form.
 Here are some ways you can supplement mushrooms into your diet, and where you can get them:

 - Mushroom Powder: a pulverized dried mushroom form, you get the health benefits in a manner that you can add to many things.
 Add it to your coffee, tea, smoothies, and recipes.
 This master mycologist-created blend from OM contains over 2,000mg of organic mushroom superfood per serving, including the benefits from 10 different species of mushrooms!
 It’s also vegan, gluten-free, keto-friendly, paleo, kosher, and grown in California!